catid/snowshoe/README.md

 all of the other source files.
 Or link to a prebuilt static library under `bin/`

 To use the project you only need to include [include/snowshoe.h](https://github.com/catid/snowshoe/blob/master/include/snowshoe.h), which declares the C exports from the source files.

+An example project that uses Snowshoe for signatures and handshakes is [Tabby](https://github.com/catid/tabby).

 #### Building: Mac